What are orthodontic treatments?

 What are the costs of orthodontic treatment?

 The cost of treatment will vary depending on the situation.
 Ask the orthodontist for a quote so that you know what to expect.
 It's a good idea to check if the quote covers:

 If you have health insurance, check whether you can claim some costs.

-Orthodontic treatment can help improve appearance as well as your bite.
+Orthodontic treatment can help improve appearance as well as bite.
 It can also help if you have problems with speaking, breathing and chewing.
-Having straight teeth can prevent damage from a bad bite and make it easier for you to clean your teeth.
+Having straight teeth can prevent damage from a bad bite, prevent tooth wear, and improve the mouth’s health.